European Union Withdrawal (Implementation Period) Bill

 Overview

-This bill aims to allow the UK government to seek a two-year extension to the Brexit transition period (implementation period), removing a previous legal restriction against doing so.
-It sets this extension as a government negotiating objective and makes the necessary legal changes to facilitate it.
+This bill aims to allow the UK government to seek a two-year extension to the Brexit transition period (the implementation period) by removing a previous legal restriction against doing so.
+It mandates the government to pursue this extension through the Joint Committee established under the Withdrawal Agreement.

 Description